rahuls101/sorting-visualiser/README.md

 ## Features

-- Visualises three sorting algorithms:
+- Visualises four sorting algorithms:
     - bubble sort
     - insertion sort
     - selection sort
+    - comb sort
 - Real time animation using Pygame
-- Instructions and active sort name displayed on screen
-- Simple codebase

 ## Controls

 - 'UP' arrow: Randomise the array
-- 'I' - Start insertion sort
-- 'B' - Start bubble sort
-- 'S' - Start selection sort
+- 'Sort Again' button to run sort of choice again

 You can watch the bars rearrange in real time according to the algorithm you select.